liam-wiltshire/talks/scaling/content.md

 Something that we don't currently do is full page caching.
 We cache static HTML pages, but actually, we could potentially full page cache quite a few webstore pages, even API outputs
  - This is something we are looking at for our new product

+Something we are also experementing with at the moment is caching until changed - so our cache has an essentially infinate lifetime, and it's held in cache until either redis kicks it out, or a change is made that invalidates it.

 ---